What are the challenges in implementing SAM?

-When you are implementing SAM in your organization you will be faced with many challenges.
-Broadly these can be grouped into three categories: Hardware inventory, software license entitlement and organizational
+When you are implementing software asset management (SAM) in your organization you will be faced with many challenges.
+For many organizations these can be grouped into three categories: hardware inventory, software license entitlement and organizational.

-Today’s IT environment is complex and wide ranging for even the smallest organization.
+Today’s IT environment is complex and wide ranging for even the smallest of organizations.
 From mobile devices, like smartphones and tablets, through traditional desktop and laptops computers, servers and the datacentre to the cloud, there are a myriad of devices to identify and inventory.

-All of these will be running software with different versions and editions (sometimes even on the same device), making your job even more difficult.
+All of these will be running software with different versions and editions (sometimes even on the same device), making acquiring a complete and accurate inventory even more difficult.

 Aside from what are termed the mega-vendors (Microsoft, IBM, Oracle & SAP) there are a multitude of large, medium and small vendors offering software your organization is in all likelihood using.